jamesob/jamesob.github.io/_posts/2013-8-6-namedtuple.md

 evaluation of the code string in a namespace that existed solely for the purpose of that one evaluation.
 It emphasized to me the simplicity of Python's data model: all namespaces, including modules and classes, really just reduce to dicts.
-Seeing the namedtuple usecase really exemplified the power of that simplicity.
+Seeing the namedtuple usecase really illustrates the power of that simplicity.

 With that technique in mind, I wonder if the fieldname validation couldn't be